 This page hasn't been updated to the new format for this site.
 To get back to the previous page, press the browser's back button.
-This will be fixed in due course.

 An Analysis of the Locations used in the film Creep

 This is not a review of the film Creep - rather, an analysis of the film's locations.
 I've never been a fan of slasher horror films (which Creep most definitely is).
 Suffice to say that the film has a reasonably scripted plot, some first rate body special effects, some great locations(!) but the story gets a little weaker towards the end as the plot appears to run out of ideas.

 It is quite obvious that a large percentage of the movie was filmed on location a few distinct locations on the London Underground, all of which are featured on this web site.
 Here is an analysis of some of these scenes, and where I can discern they were filmed, or where the Making Of Creep documentary, shown on Sky Mix states they were located.

 The documentary stated that London Underground filming took place over 3 weeks at the end of 2003.

 Starting with the blindingly obvious, the disused Jubilee Line platform at Charing Cross was used at the start of the film to represent the platform in Charing Cross where Kate falls asleep and misses the last train, and later tries to get the attention of the guard.

 The Jubilee Line Platform at Charing Cross as seen in June 2001.

 This is of course an ideal choice because very little if no set decoration was required.
 It looked identical to when I visited despite the fact that some of the posters on the platform had been updated (probably for the film).